Interpretable Geometric Deep Learning via Learnable Randomness Injection: Benchmarking Interpretable GDL

 Here, we are to predict whether a collision event contains a $z \rightarrow \mu\mu$ decay.
 Each point in a point cloud sample is a detector hit where a particle passes through.
 We use the hits from the decay to test interpretation performance.
 We evaluate all methods on the data generated with a magnetic field $B=2$T parallel to the z axis (see Fig.~\ref{fig:acts}).
 Table~\ref{tab:main_table} shows the results, where LRI-Gaussian works consistently the best on all backbones and metrics, and LRI-Bernoulli achieves the second best performance.
 This indicates that both the \emph{existence} and \emph{locations} of those detector hits left by the $\mu$'s are important to predictions. \gradcam is also a competitive baseline, which even outperforms both \gexp and \pge.
 While \pge performs decently on two backbones, it fails to provide interpretability for EGNN and its results have high variances, probably due to the unstable issue of post-hoc interpretations, as described in \cite{miao2022interpretable}. \gexp, \pointmask, and \gradpos seem unable to provide valid interpretability for \texttt{\acts}.

 \textbf{Fine-grained Geometric Patterns.} We find LRI-Gaussian can discover fine-grained geometric patterns.
 Intuitively, slight perturbation of each point along the underlying track direction will affects the model prediction less than the same level of perturbation orthogonal to the track.
 Therefore, the principal component of $\mathbf{\Sigma}_v$ in x-y space, i.e., the space orthogonal to the direction of the background magnetic field, can give an estimation of the track direction at $v$.
 Table~\ref{tab:angle} provides the evaluation of track direction (velocity direction) estimation based on analyzing $\mathbf{\Sigma}_v$.
 Here, we test the background magnetic field changing from $2$T to $20$T. LRI-Gaussian is far more accurate than \gradpos.
 The latter uses the gradients of different coordinates to compute the most sensitive direction.
-Moreover, the ratio between the lengths of two principal components of $\mathbf{\Sigma}_v$ in x-y space gives an estimation of the curvature of the track at $v$, which is proportion to the strength of the magnetic field $B$ up to a constant multiplier (due to the law -- Lorentz force $F\propto B$).
+Moreover, the ratio between the lengths of two principal components of $\mathbf{\Sigma}_v$ in x-y space gives an estimation of the curvature of the track at $v$, which is proportional to the strength of the magnetic field $B$ up to a constant multiplier (due to the law -- Lorentz force $F\propto B$).
 Therefore, we can estimate $B$ by analyzing $\mathbf{\Sigma}_v$.
 Fig.~\ref{fig:eigen} shows this approach provides an almost accurate estimation of $B$ up to a constant multiplier.
+Fig.~\ref{fig:viz_acts} provides visualizations of the yielded fine-grained patterns, and a detailed analysis of the obtained fine-grained interpretation patterns can be found in Appendix~\ref{appx:viz}.